CPC vs CPM

 CPM is a very traditional online marketing metric in which companies pay for views of their advertisement.
 It's primarily used in advertising media selection, marketing as related to web traffic, and online advertising.
 One great example that many companies might be familiar with is Google Ads.
 This platform works on a CPM and a CPC basis.

-Because an impression is such a small thing, these numbers are typically measured in thousands or more.
-Unlike a cost per click model, a cost per thousand impressions model measures a very high-level awareness of a company.
+Because one impression carries such a small weight, these numbers are typically measured in thousands or more.
+Unlike a cost-per-click model (CPC), a cost-per-thousand impressions model measures a very high-level awareness of a company.

 How do campaigns that use the CPM model compare to other types of campaigns, like CPC?
-The cost of a CPM campaign is generally less than other compatible marketing strategies.
-Companies can get more impressions for less money than they can get guaranteed results in most other marketing campaigns.
+CPM campaigns generally cost less than other compatible marketing strategies.
+Companies can get more impressions for less money than they can get guaranteed results from most other marketing campaigns.
 However, an impression can be difficult to measure.
-An "impression" is counted any time the platform serving the ads determines that an ad is viewable by their standards.
+An "impression" is counted any time the platform serving the ad determines that the ad is viewable by their standards.

-Companies see the best results from CPM strategies when they're used in a brand awareness marketing campaign that is focused on raising recoginition of their product and/or brand.
+Companies see the best results from CPM strategies when they're used in a brand awareness ad campaign that is focused on raising recognition of their product and/or brand.

-Finally, please don't use these strategies by themselves.
-The best results from CPM strategies and CPM marketing are always in tandem with another form of marketing that follows up on your leads and works on converting your new leads to new customers/clients like with retargeting ads and email marketing.
+Remember, don't use CPM as a strategy by itself.
+The best results from CPM strategies are always in tandem with another form of marketing that follows up on your leads and works on converting them into customers (with retargeting ads and email marketing, for example).

 CPM strategies are a great way to raise awareness and brand recognition.
-This awareness primes people who are looking for the type of solution that is being offered.
+This awareness primes people who are looking for the type of solution being offered.

-For example, a company that has created a new type of ballpoint pen might run a CPM campaign across multiple different websites to raise awareness.
-Since many people use ballpoint pens, all they want to do in this campaign is to raise awareness of a different pen on the market.
-After enough people know about the pen, they can start more targeted as designed to appeal to subsets of their customer base.
+For example, a company that has created a new type of ballpoint pen might run a CPM campaign across multiple websites to raise awareness.
+Since many people use ballpoint pens, all the company wants to do with this campaign is raise awareness of a different pen on the market.
+After enough people know about the pen, the company can run more targeted ads that are designed to appeal to subsets of their customer base.

-Another way of thinking about it is to look at CPM strategies as a top of the funnel strategy.
-They focus on collecting a wide amount of eyes on a piece of marketing and depend on other strategies to carry on the funnel.
+Another way of thinking about it is to look at CPM strategies as a top-of-the-funnel strategy.
+These strategies focus on capturing a wide amount of eyes on a piece of marketing and depend on other strategies to carry on the funnel.

-In order to start a successful CPM marketing strategy, campaign, or other method using this strategy, a foundation must be built on three things:
+To start a successful CPM marketing campaign, a foundation must be built on three things:

-If these three pillars are not in place before a CPM strategy is deployed, it's very difficult to see and measure success.
+If these three pillars are not in place before a CPM strategy is deployed, it will be difficult to see success from your campaigns.

 Read on to learn the difference between CPC vs CPM, the benefits and downsides of each, and how to determine which one to use for your ad campaigns.